 Did you know that more concrete is made each year than any other man-made material?
 It’s second only to water as the most consumed substance on the planet.
 It’s been reported that each year, more than one ton of concrete is produced for each person on earth!

-Put simply, hempcrete is an eco-friendly alternative to concrete.
+Hempcrete is being billed as an eco-friendly alternative to concrete.
+Hempcrete is a generic term for a hemp-based building material that can be used in place of concrete.
 It consists of a mixture of hemp, lime, sand, plaster, and cement, and can be used in the same way as concrete.
-Hempcrete is typically mixed on site, then sprayed on to the building frame.
-Hempcrete can also be used for making pipes.

 There are a number of trademarked variations for hempcrete.
 Here are some of them:

 Hemcrete, or Tradical Hemcrete, is a trademarked version of hempcrete produced by Lime Technology in the UK.

 Canobiote consists of hemp hurds coated with mineral salts.
 Canobiote is intended to provide insulation for wood-framed, closed lofts and floors .
 It’s particularly ideal for those that receive regular use.

 Canobiote was patented by a group called La Chanvriere de L’Aube (LCDA).
 LCDA is a French company that specializes in production and processing of industrial hemp.
 Established in 1973, LCDA works together with many hemp farmers located in Champagne – the vineyard region in Eastern France.

 Also patented by LCDA, Canosmose is a light-weight concrete made with hemp hurds and natural lime.
 Canosmose is intended for non-load bearing masonry, such as walls sectioned with wooden supports.